-Venezuela profile - Media - BBC News
+Venezuela profile - Media

 Venezuela is the main shareholder in Telesur, a Caracas-based pan-American TV.
 Governments with a stake in the venture are all left wing or left of centre.

-State telecom firm Cantv operates a multichannel TV platform via the Venesat 1 satellite.
-Digital terrestrial TV is being rolled out.
+There were 17.2 million internet users by the end of 2017 (InternetWorldStats.com).

-There were 18 million internet users by 2016 (Internetlivestats.com).
-Twitter and Facebook usage is among the highest in South America.
+The government and its opponents use social media as a battleground.
+Officials and the military operate an array of interlocking Twitter accounts, as does the opposition movement.

-Pressure on traditional media has spurred the growth of online outlets specialising in investigative journalism, says Freedom House.
+During street violence in early 2019, NetBlocks, a digital rights organisation, documented disruptions in access to Twitter, Facebook and video streaming app Periscope..

 The press

-- El Nacional - Caracas-based daily
+- El Nacional - online only, Caracas

 - Ultimas Noticias - Caracas-based daily

-- El Mundo - Caracas-based evening daily
+- El Universal - Caracas-based daily

-- Panorama - Maracaibo-based daily
+- Panorama - online only, Maracaibo-based

-- El Carabobeno - Valencia-based daily
+- El Carabobeno - online only, Valencia-based

 Television